EmilRamsvik/Digital-Garden/docs/Food/Food.md

 	A common tip is to get the best cold-pressed olive oil and old balsamic vinegar, combine them in a bowl, and dip fresh bread in it.

 - [Basics with Babish Essentials](https://basicswithbabish.co/basicsepisodes/2017/10/23/sauces-9w5tm-2njph-5ahwj-hsl7s-fh6cr-6r8lw)

+### Super Quick Sauce that is Awesome
+When cooking fish or searing meat in a pan, don't throw away the burnt stuff at the bottom of the pan.
+1. Add some shallots and garlic, maybe some capers or other aromatics
+2. After it is cooked, deglaze the pan with some wine (Depending, but white wine is a good suggestion.)
+You can use other things, such as stock if there is not a wish to use alcohol.
+3. Reduce the sauce, aka cook it and damp away the liquid
+4. To finish up, add a big stick of butter.
+The sauce should be thicker after the butter.
+5. Enjoy

 # [Baking](/Personal/Food/Baking)